aiven/devportal/docs/platform/howto/change-your-email-address.rst

 #.
 Click **Invite users**.

 #.
-Remove the old email address from all groups and :doc:`add the new user to those groups </docs/platform/howto/manage-groups>`.
+Remove the old user from all groups and :doc:`add the new user to those groups </docs/platform/howto/manage-groups>`.

 #.
-After the invite is accepted and you confirmed that the new user has the correct access, :doc:`remove the old user </docs/platform/howto/manage-org-users>` from the organization.
+After the invite is accepted and you confirm that the new user has the correct access, :doc:`remove the old user </docs/platform/howto/manage-org-users>` from the organization.